 Peer Tutor Application Instructions:

-- Download the Peer Tutoring Reference Form, complete applicant and course information, and send to three (3) references; request that references be returned in a sealed envelope or be forwarded directly to the Peer Tutoring Program.
+- Download the Academic Reference Form, complete applicant and course information, and send to two (2) references; request that references be returned in a sealed envelope or be forwarded directly to the Peer Tutoring Program.

 - Your recommenders may submit the Reference Forms directly to the Learning Assistance Center.

 To view a PDF document, you will need Adobe Acrobat Reader, a free download.

 The Learning Assistance Center (LAC) is hiring for a 12-month Graduate Assistant appointment to support peer tutoring and other academic initiatives.
 Additional position details can be found in the Position Description below, including stipend, tuition waiver, and professional development funding opportunities associated with the position.

 Applicant materials will be reviewed until the position is filled, and materials (a CV/resume and cover letter) can be submitted directly to Rebecca Elliott (firstname.lastname@example.org)